evandrocoan/AnkiAddons/sibilingsbury/README.md

 Depending on how many cards are scheduled for today, and if FSRS scheduler enabled, it may take several minutes to complete the cards burring.
-Anki addons are only for Desktop but not Android or Anki Web, But you can use desktop to run the bury command with this addon, and sync the buried cards with other devices or Anki Web and study there.
+Anki addons are only for Desktop, and not Android or Anki Web.
+But you can use the desktop Anki to run the bury command with this addon, and sync the buried cards with other devices or Anki Web and study there.

 ## How it works